 How to register for a day pass

 You must register for a day pass when you visit.
-Passes are then valid for that day for the opening hours of the library you wish to use.
+Passes are then valid for that day for the opening hours of the library.

 |Library||Access||Number of places||When to register|